AdobeDocs/experience-manager-65.de-DE/help/assets/link-sharing.md

    ![Freigeben von Links zu Assets direkt über das Dialogfeld „Linkfreigabe“](assets/Asset-Sharing-LinkShareDialog.png)

-   Freigeben von Links zu Assets direkt über das Dialogfeld „Linkfreigabe“
+   *Abbildung: Verknüpfungen zu Assets direkt über das Dialogfeld &quot;[!UICONTROL Linkfreigabe]&quot;freigeben*

    >[!NOTE]
-   Wenn Sie die E-Mail-ID eines Benutzers eingeben, der nicht zu Ihrem Unternehmen gehört, wird den Worten „Externer Benutzer“ die E-Mail-ID des Benutzers vorangestellt.
+   If you enter an email ID of a user that is not a member of your organization, the words [!UICONTROL External User] are prefixed with the email ID of the user.

-1. Geben Sie in das Feld **[!UICONTROL Betreff]** einen Betreff für das freizugebende Asset ein.
+1. In the **[!UICONTROL Subject]** field, enter a subject for the asset you want to share.

-1. Geben Sie im Feld **[!UICONTROL Meldung]** eine optionale Meldung ein.
+1. In the **[!UICONTROL Message]** field, enter an optional message.

 1. Geben Sie im Feld **[!UICONTROL Ablauf]** mit der Datumsauswahl ein Ablaufdatum und eine Ablaufuhrzeit für den Link an.
 Standardmäßig ist das Ablaufdatum auf eine Woche nach dem Datum der Linkfreigabe gesetzt.

    ![Ablaufdatum des freigegebenen Links festlegen](assets/Set-shared-link-expiration.png)